 Dallas Job Sites Where Asbestos Exposure Took Place

-As a result of the mass use of asbestos and ACMs before the Environmental Protection Agency (EPA) began restricting their production and distribution in the early 1970s, many workers suffered long term exposure in a large number of Dallas job sites.
+As a result of the mass use of asbestos and ACMs before the Environmental Protection Agency (EPA) began restricting their production and distribution, many workers suffered long-term exposure in a large number of Dallas job sites.
 These include:

 - A.F.
 Hoffman Boiler Works

 - Babcock & Wilson